HPInc/Anyware-Certification/README.md

 ## Simulation Lab 2: Brokered Internal Connections using AWC and Manager SaaS

-The goal of this simulation is to establish an internal brokered connection between Windows Client and Windows Agent using Anyware Connector and Anyware Manager as a Service
+The goal of this simulation lab is to establish an internal brokered connection between Windows Client and Windows Agent using Anyware Connector and Anyware Manager as a Service